Eviaiy/Extract-Food-Facts/README.md

 # Extract Food Facts

-This tool extracts text from images, providing the extracted content as a downloadable text file.
+This application is designed to seamlessly extract text from images, offering the convenience of converting the extracted content into a downloadable text file.
+Specializing in the extraction of nutrition tables and information from any food product images, it further enhances the utility by structuring this data into a JSON file format.
+Leveraging advanced OCR (Optical Character Recognition) technology, the app ensures accuracy and efficiency in data extraction, making the structured information readily accessible and highly usable for data enthusiasts.
+Whether for personal health tracking, academic research, or commercial analysis, this tool simplifies the process of obtaining and utilizing nutritional data, turning complex images into easily manageable and analyzable datasets.

 ![OCR Application Interface](static/front.png)